jhpyle/docassemble/_docs/docker.md

 {% endhighlight %}

-If you are using [S3] or [Azure blob storage], files are not stored in `/usr/share/docassemble/files`; disk space is likely only going to be an issue if you are using a [Docker volume] for [data storage].
+If you are using [S3] or [Azure blob storage], files are not stored in `/usr/share/docassemble/files`, but are stored in the cloud.
+However, it is still important to have ample free disk space even if you are using [S3] or [Azure blob storage], because **docassemble** needs disk space to create backup files before saving them to the cloud.

+If you need to free up space on the disk, a good place to start is the `/usr/share/docassemble/backup` folder.
+The subdirectories for the rolling backup, which have names like `08-20`, `08-21`, etc. can be voluminous.
+You might want to delete all but the most recent ones.
+Then you might want to adjust the [`backup days`] Configuration directive so that the system does not save so many days of backup.

+## <a name="upgrading free"></a>Freeing up disk space

-The following three lines will stop all containers, remove all containers, and then remove all of the images that [Docker] created during the build process.
+The following three lines will stop all containers, remove all containers, and then remove all of the images that [Docker] created.

 {% highlight bash %}
 docker stop -t 600 $(docker ps -a -q)